erik-brockbank/rps-model-summary/rps-model-summary/ModelModel.md

 1. **Track behavior patterns**: First, the agent maintains a count of *events* that it uses to try and predict the opponent's next move.
 To illustrate, the simplest version of this is an ongoing count of how many times the opponent played *Rock*, *Paper*, and *Scissors* in previous rounds.
 In each round, these counts allow for a (very rough) prediction that an opponent will choose whichever move was most likely across the previous rounds.

 2. **Choose an optimal move**: The behavior tracking above allows the agent to generate predictions in each round about the opponent's most likely move based on patterns observed in the previous rounds.
 The model-based agent must then use these predictions to make its own move choice.
+It samples a move each round probabilistically based on how well each possible move will perform against the move it thinks its opponent will make.

 ***How well does an agent-based model using the steps above capture human patterns of learning against the different bot opponents?***